atapour/temporal-depth-segmentation/README.md

 ```
-* The training code utilizes [visdom](https://github.com/facebookresearch/visdom) to display training results and plots, in order to do which simply run `python -m visdom.server` and click the URL http://localhost:8097.
+* The training code can utilizes [visdom](https://github.com/facebookresearch/visdom) to display training results and plots, in order to do which simply run `visdom` and then navigate to the URL http://localhost:8097.
+If you intend to use this, the argument `--display` needs to be added to the command line.

 * To train the model, run the following command: